What Is Loan-to-Value (LTV)? Simple Explanation

 Why is LTV important?

-A lower LTV gives the lender more security if house prices fall.
-If you have a high LTV mortgage and the property value drops below the loan amount, the lender is at greater risk if you cannot repay.
-So higher LTVs usually mean higher interest rates.
+A lower LTV gives the lender a cushion if house prices drop.
+Borrow at a high LTV and, should the property’s value fall below what you owe, the lender stands to lose more if you cannot keep up the payments.
+That extra exposure is why a higher LTV usually comes with higher interest rates.

 Key LTV thresholds